Banyan Treehouse School

 Scale - Speed - Self-Assembly

-About 2000 Banyan trees will be planted for the project and connected to resemble the ancient trees in India.
-In a specific combination with other plants and construction the “created” Super-trees will be able to support treehouses after 1 year of growth.
-The design modules tailored to 100 children will be 3 hectares in size on a +5 hectare property.
-The school will have a food-forest and permacultural garden for independence and a Bamboo plantation for construction material.
-No timber or cement is used making the project ultra low-cost and thus no risk.
-The structure is "built" by natural “self-assembly” in which CO2, sunlight and water are converted into the “building”.
+At least 2000 Banyan trees will be planted for each module of 20 SuperTrees and connected to resemble the ancient trees in India.
+In a specific combination with other plants and construction the “created” SuperTrees will be able to support treehouses after 2 years of growth.
+One module tailored for 100 children will be 3 hectares in size on a +5 hectare property.
+The school will have a food-forest and permacultural garden.
+A tree- and Bamboo plantation for construction material.
+No timber or cement is used in construction.
+BTHS is ultra low-cost and no risk.
+The structure is built by natural Self-Assembly in which CO2, sunlight and water are converted without machines, or use of energy.

 services and jobs